moniquewong/moniquewong.github.io/themes.md

 - AI / ML for non-tech native companies
 - AI / ML explainability
 - Data science workflows as a part of business processes
+- Data literacy as a part of organizational cultures